The Problem With Psilocybin Retreats

 Too Heavy On The Mysticism

 If you are anything like me, you will also eyeroll super hard as soon as anyone mentions past lives or chakras.
-I just cannot relax or trust anyone in an environment like this, and taking psychedelics requires you to trust the people around you.
+I just cannot relax or trust anyone in an environment like this, and being under the influence of psychedelics requires you to trust the people around you.

 Psychedelics are associated with deep, mystical experiences.
 But this does not mean that another’s interpretation of that experience should be foisted upon you.
 I once described one of my experiences to another psychonaut acquaintance, and he insisted that it must be a communication from a dead relative.
 Needless to say, I was not of the same opinion, and it was a bit of a turn off for me.